 A conventional mortgage is one of the most popular debt instruments available to buyers wishing to purchase a home.
-So, here is what you need to know if you are thinking about getting a conventional mortgage to buy a home or refinance your existing home.
+So, here is what you need to know if you are considering getting a conventional mortgage to buy a home or refinance your existing home.

 Defining Conventional Mortgages

-A conventional mortgage is a homebuyer’s loan that is not offered or secured by a government entity.
+A conventional mortgage is a homebuyer’s loan not offered or secured by a government entity.
 This type of loan comes from a non-governmental lender.
-It is a free-standing mortgage offered through a private lender, such as a bank, credit union, or mortgage company.
+A free-standing mortgage is offered through a private lender, such as a bank, credit union, or mortgage company.

-Some conventional mortgages are guaranteed by government-sponsored organizations.
-Namely, a home loan guaranteed by Freddie Mac or Fannie Mae can still be considered a conventional mortgage.
+Government-sponsored organizations guarantee some conventional mortgages.
+Namely, a home loan that Freddie Mac or Fannie Mae guarantees can still be considered a conventional mortgage.
 These organizations are government-sponsored, although they are not fully considered government entities.

 How a Conventional Mortgage Works

-Because conventional mortgages are not fully secured by a government agency, they hold a higher level of risk for the lender.
-Mortgage rates for these loans can be higher than those secured by government organizations, even if the loan is guaranteed by Fannie Mae or Freddie Mac.
+Because a government agency does not fully secure conventional mortgages, they hold a higher level of risk for the lender.
+Mortgage rates for these loans can be higher than those secured by government organizations, even if Fannie Mae or Freddie Mac guarantees the loan.

-With a conventional mortgage, homebuyers may be required to go through a more stringent screening process.
+With a conventional mortgage, homebuyers may be required to undergo a more stringent screening process.
 So, when applying for a mortgage, potential homebuyers must take the following steps:

 - Submit to a background check: Background checks are required by lenders to ensure you are qualified to receive a mortgage.
 For a conventional mortgage, the background check will be thorough, including checking your credit history, credit score, consistency of income, and more.

-- Provide supplementary documentation: As part of the background check, the lender generally requests documentation to verify certain claims and information.
-In most situations, lenders will request documents that include evidence of assets including funds for the down payment, proof of income, identification documents, and more.
+- Provide supplementary documentation: The lender generally requests documentation to verify specific claims and information as part of the background check.
+In most situations, lenders will request documents that include evidence of assets, including funds for the down payment, proof of income, identification documents, and more.
 Cooperation with the lender helps to expedite the mortgage application process.

 Conventional vs. Other Mortgages